fm-genshin-cafe/staff-info/Staff Guidelines/Staff Permissions.md

 *  **All the previous permissions**

-* @HEAD ADMIN

-* Leader of Cafe: The highest staff position in the server
+* Leader of the Staff Team: The highest staff position in the server

 * Demote staff: Can demote any staff members in case of any suspicious activity, such as abusing staff permissions or breaking the server rules